Division of Teacher Education, Leadership, and Research

 The alternate route program takes approximately 13 months to complete and leads to a master’s degree in teaching and Mississippi AA licensure.

-The program runs from summer to summer and has four emphasis areas available, elementary education, secondary education, special education, and non-licensure.
+The program runs from summer to summer and has three emphasis areas available, elementary education, secondary education, and non-licensure.
 Those who choose the non-licensure track are not required to present Praxis II scores for admission.
 They will complete the specified program of study and other program requirements but will not participate in Internships or apply for a teaching license at the end of the program.

 Notice: Spring 2018 comprehensive exams are scheduled for March 5, 2018.
 Submit your Application for Comprehensive Examination to the Division of Teacher Education, Leadership, and Research via mail (DSU Box 3112, Cleveland, MS 38733) or by fax to 662-846-4309.